w3c/dpv/documentation-generator/README.md

 # Documentation generator for DPV vocabularies

-Downloads the CSV data for DPV and other vocabularies (such as DPV-GDPR), converts it to RDF serialisations, and generates HTML documentation using the W3C ReSpec template.
+The documentation generator is responsible for producing the HTML and RDF-based outputs.
+It downloads a bunch of spreadsheets containing the data for DPV and other vocabularies (such as DPV-GDPR), converts it to RDF serialisations, and generates HTML documentation using the W3C ReSpec template.

-Requires: `python3` and modules `rdflib`, `rdflib-jsonld`, `jinja2`

 The Data Privacy Vocabulary (DPV) is available at https://w3id.org/dpv and its repository is at https://github.com/w3c/dpv.